Louise Rogers Lalaurie

 I hold an MPhil. in poetry translation and art history from the University of London Institute in Paris: “Dancing on ropes with fetter’d legs: the rewards and challenges of translating French livres d’artiste.”

-When not translating, writing or teaching I can usually be found clearing my thoughts while engaged in mindful ironing, bed-making and towel-folding, in my other life as a holiday let landlady.
-I’m beyond thankful and proud to offer retreats in my old home town of Monmouth (Wye Valley, SE Wales) and at my home base in France, on the edge of Fontainebleau forest.
-Fellow wordsmiths are warmly invited to arrange creative retreats in either setting.
+When not translating, writing or teaching I can usually be found clearing my thoughts while engaged in mindful ironing, bed-making and towel-folding, in my other life as a holiday let landlady, at home in the Seine valley, on the edge of Fontainebleau forest.
+Fellow wordsmiths are warmly invited to arrange a creative retreat.